Englefield House

 Englefield House is an Elizabethan country house with surrounding estate at Englefield in the English county of Berkshire.
 The gardens are open to the public all year round on particular weekdays and the house by appointment only for large groups.

-Englefield House and its adjoining entrance courtyard are listed Grade II* on the National Heritage List for England, and the formal gardens and parkland are listed at Grade II on the Register of Historic Parks and Gardens.
+Englefield House and its adjoining entrance courtyard are Grade II* listed on the National Heritage List for England, and the formal gardens and parkland are listed at Grade II on the Register of Historic Parks and Gardens.
 The lodges, gateway, gates and flanking walls are also listed as a group at Grade II, as are the terrace walls to the south-east of the main house.

 History

 The present house was erected before 1558.
 There were substantial alterations by Thomas Hopper in the 1820s.

 Englefield House was the home of the Englefield family, supposedly from the time of King Edgar.
 Sir Thomas Englefield was the Speaker of the House of Commons.
-In 1559, the house was confiscated from Thomas Englefield's grandson, Sir Francis Englefield, a servant of the Catholic Queen Mary, for "consorting with [the] enemies" of the new Protestant monarch, Elizabeth I.
+In 1559 the house was confiscated from Thomas Englefield's grandson, Sir Francis Englefield, a servant of the Catholic Queen Mary, for "consorting with [the] enemies" of the new Protestant monarch, Elizabeth I.

 Popular local tradition is that the Queen granted Englefield to her spymaster, Sir Francis Walsingham, although there is no evidence of this.
 After a succession of short-lived residents, the estate was eventually purchased by John Paulet, 5th Marquess of Winchester, famous for his Civil War defence of Basing House in Hampshire.
 He retired to Englefield at the Restoration and is buried in the parish church.
 From his Paulet descendants, the house passed, through marriage, to the Benyon family.

 Numerous members of the Benyon family have also been members of parliament.
 Recent descent has been: Lord Francis Paulet (d.
 1696); Francis Paulet (d.
-1712); Anne Paulet (d.1729); Powlett Wright the elder (d.1741); Powlett Wrighte the younger (d.
+1712); Anne Paulet (d.
+1729); Powlett Wright the elder (d.
+1741); Powlett Wrighte the younger (d.
 1779); Nathan Wrighte (d.
 1789) (descendants of Sir Nathan Wright(e) (1654–1721), Lord Keeper of the Great Seal); Richard Benyon the younger (d.
 1796); Richard Benyon De Beauvoir (d.
 1854); Richard Fellowes Benyon (d.
 1897); James Herbert Benyon (d.
 1935); Sir Henry Benyon, Bt. (d.
 1959); Vice-Admiral Richard Benyon (d.
 1967) and Sir William Richard Benyon (d.
 2014).

-In 1781 the estate was short of money and Nathaniel Wrighte decided to rent the house.
+In 1781 the estate was short of money and Nathaniel Wrighte decided to let the house.
 The rent was set for 400 guineas p.a. but he eventually let Englefield to Lady Margaret Clive for 300 as he was keen to find the right tenant who would not interfere with the house’s character too much.
 The house was rented complete with a library of thousands of pounds' worth of books.

-On 20 May 2017 the sister of Catherine, Princess of Wales (then-Duchess of Cambridge), Pippa Middleton, married financier James Matthews at St Mark's Church on the Englefield Estate.
+On 20 May 2017, the sister of Catherine, Princess of Wales (then-Duchess of Cambridge), Pippa Middleton, married financier James Matthews at St Mark's Church on the Englefield Estate.
 A reception was held at Englefield House shortly after the service.
 Guests included the then-Duke (now William, Prince of Wales) and Duchess of Cambridge and their children, Prince George and Princess Charlotte.